chocotov1/DigisparkTorch/README.md

 </pre>

 ## Power consumption
-At max brightnress i've seen around 0.6 and 0.7 W (120 mA and 140 mA at 5 V).
+At max brightness i've seen around 0.6 and 0.7 W (120 mA and 140 mA at 5 V).